 As a scholarship recipient, you are responsible for taxes, if any, that may be assessed against your scholarship award.
 Scholarship funds used exclusively for the payment of tuition, fees and books are normally not taxable.
 However, we recommend consulting your tax advisor for more guidance.

 Are there any restrictions on the scholarship awards?

 Scholarship checks are made out to the applicable institution, not to the student.
 Awards may only be used to fund expenses directly related to obtaining an undergraduate education.
 A transfer of funds to another participating institution will be handled on a case by case basis and must be approved by the Scholarship Committee.

 If you withdraw from the participating university or fail to maintain full-time status, any unused scholarship funds must be returned to The Richard E. and Nancy P. Marriott Foundation.

 If you have any further questions, please email firstname.lastname@example.org.

 READY TO APPLY

-The Spring 2017 application period for The Richard E. and Nancy P. Marriott Foundation Scholarship is currently closed.
-Please check back in August.
+The application period for the Richard E. and Nancy P. Marriott Foundation Scholarship is now closed.
+Please check back in February 2018.